Derpduck/L4D2-Comp-Stripper-Rework/README.md

 While many of the changes will appear very similar to those included in previous versions of competitive Stripper:Source files and is heavily inspired by them, the goal is to re-create everything from the ground up to ensure the best possible implementation of the changes.

 ## Usage:
-Any server owner or config developer is allowed to freely use this as a base for their own Stripper:Source modifications _**as long as credit is provided**_ to this repository.
+Any server owner or config developer can freely use this as a base for their own Stripper:Source modifications _**as long as credit is provided**_ to this repository.

 All changes are tested and implemented with the latest version of Stripper:Source only.
 * **Version:** 1.2.2 (hg82) (updated 2011-04-15)